Proximity Labeling (wheat seedling)

 1. Put a 2 cm-length wheat leaf into a 2 mL centrifuge tube and add 350 μL of TPS Extraction Buffer (1M KCl, 10 mM EDTA pH 8.0, 100 mM Tris-HCl pH 8.0) buffer and two steel beads.

-4. Centrifuge the leaf mixture at 12,000 rpm for 10 min at room temperature.
+4. Centrifuge the leaf mixture at 12,000 rpm for 10 minutes at room temperature.

-6. Centrifuge at 12,000 rpm for 10 min, slowly removing the supernatant.
+6. Centrifuge at 12,000 rpm for 10 minutes, slowly removing the supernatant.

 8. Repeat step 7, then air dry the centrifuge tube.

-9. Add 150 μL of ddH2O or TE buffer, dissolve it in a 65°C oven for 15 min, and store in a -20°C freezer.
+9. Add 150 μL of ddH2O or TE buffer, dissolve it in a 65 C oven for 15 minutes, and store in a -20 C freezer.

 Wheat protein extraction

 1. Collect the wheat leaves and grind them into a fine powder with liquid nitrogen.
-Place the powdered leaves into 1.5 mL centrifuge tubes and store them in a -80℃ freezer.
+Place the powdered leaves into 1.5 mL centrifuge tubes and store them in a -80 C freezer.

 2. Add 1.5 times protein Extraction Buffer (50 mM Tris-MES pH8.0, 10 mM EDTA pH8.0, 0.5 M Sucrose, 1 mM MgCl2,1 mM DTT, and 1 mM PMSF) to each sample.
 Immediately vortex to resuspend all the powder, then incubate on ice for about 30 minutes.

-Wheat protoplast preparaction and transformation
+Wheat protoplast preparation and transformation

 2. Remove the roots and the top leaves, retaining only the tender leaf and coleoptile.
 Apply a small amount of 0.4 M mannitol solution on the seedlings to be cut, use a sharp knife to cut the seedlings into 0.1 mm pieces, and place the chopped tissue into a 250 mL triangular flask, containing 25 mL of Protoplast Enzyme Solution (20 mM MES pH 5.7, 0.4 M Mannitol, 20 mM KCl, 1.5% Cellulose R-10, 0.75% Macerozyme R-10, 10 mM CaCl2, 0.1% BSA)

-4. Add 25 mL of W5 Buffer (154 mM NaCl, 125 mM CaCl2, 5 mM KCl, 2 mM MES pH 5.7) to stop the enzymatic digestion, and continue to shake for 10 min.
+4. Add 25 mL of W5 Buffer (154 mM NaCl, 125 mM CaCl2, 5 mM KCl, 2 mM MES pH 5.7) to stop the enzymatic digestion, and continue to shake for 10 minutes.

 5. Gently transfer the supernatant into a new 50 mL round-bottom centrifuge tube by filtering a 40 µM filter.